SharadChoudhury/Hadoop-Project/README.md

 2. Run the ```transform.py``` file to transform the output of mrtask_f.

 2. Create the necessary tables in RDS for exporting results.
+Run the results.sql file to create the necessary tables for outputs of mapreduce tasks.
 ```sql
 source /home/hadoop/results.sql
 ```